-The aspect penalty is a special modifier to a card's cost.
+1. The aspect penalty is a special modifier to a card's cost.
 When a player attempts to play a card with aspect icons beyond those provided by that player's leader and/or base, the player incurs the aspect penalty, and must pay 2 additional resources for each icon beyond those provided.
 If the player cannot pay these additional resources along with other costs, they cannot play the card.

-For example, a player that has a leader with a constant and a base with a constant above with a constant and a base with a constant and a constant a constant and a c
+For example, a player that has a leader with a constant abase with